Domestic Violence : Civil Protection Order Remedies and Procedures

 Can a domestic violence civil protection order (CPO) permanently divide the parties’ property, including real estate, or transfer a real estate title from one party to the other?

-Probably not.
-Certainly, the court cannot change your assigned title to any real property.
+No. The court cannot change your assigned title to any real property.
 Therefore, if title to the house is in the abuser’s name, the court may not change that as part of a property division or settlement even if it gives the victim possession of the home during the time the CPO remains in effect.

 As for personal property—any property other than land, buildings or houses—there does not appear to be any statutory authority for permanently dividing such property.
 One court of appeals has concluded that “it is extremely doubtful that the legislature was contemplating permanent property settlements when it alluded to protection orders or consent agreements in the domestic violence statutes.”
 Cooley v.
 Cooley, 90 Ohio App.3d 706 (Montgomery 1993).

 Moreover, the fact that a CPO only remains in effect for a temporary period of time (up to a maximum of five years) suggests that the court lacks the power to make any “permanent” property division that would divide up the property for more than that period of time.
 Therefore, many courts make it clear that any division of personal property ordered in a CPO only provides the parties with exclusive use of the property for the duration of the CPO.
 However, in some counties the courts divide up the personal property without specifically indicating that such a division is temporary in nature.
 It is unclear whether those courts really intend to make a permanent property division or are simply leaving the issue open for another court to decide that issue in the future.